Results of searching entries for keyword: television

 Magdalena Parus

-(AGH University of Science and Technology in Kraków, Poland)Television: the challenges of pluralism to media regulation
+(University of Adam Mickiewicz in Poznań, Poland)Television: the challenges of pluralism to media regulation

 Lilia Raycheva